 Are you planning to enhance existing alternative commuting options?

-Will the campus circulator be affected by the East End construction?
+Will Metro, Campus Circulator or Campus2Home routes be affected by the East End construction?

 Will any bike racks be added to campus?